myoungbrun/myoungbrun.github.io/_pages/research.md

 author_profile: true
 ---

-#Work in progress
+## Work in progress

 * Distributional effects of carbon taxation and political acceptability

-* Intra-regional inequality and climate policy
+* Intra-regional inequality and climate policy in integrated assessment models